Tag: amazon image strategy

 Slot 7: Model shot showing end result/glow

 Stay away from extreme before/after claims.
-Amazon’s cracking down hard on unrealistic beauty changeations.
+Amazon’s cracking down hard on unrealistic beauty transformations.

 Advanced Stacking Techniques